-The behaviour that is expected within these groups of experiments is that as the noise magnitude λ is increased, the general loss value would increase and the accuracy value would decrease in comparison to each experiment contained within the task nature (i.e., binary or multiclass classification task).
+The behavior that is expected within these groups of experiments is that as the noise magnitude $\lambda$ is increased, the general loss value would increase and the accuracy value would decrease in comparison with each experiment contained within the task nature (i.e., binary or multiclass classification task).
 However, as described previously within this work, it would be expected for a like-for-like value to produce a lower performance score as more classes are introduced to the task.

-Charts displayed in figure 9 show experimental results obtained with the implementation of amplitude damping channels after each unitary operation, using qubit decay probabilities of 0.05 and 0.1 compared against previously gathered results with zero noise influence.
+Charts displayed in Fig. 9 show experimental results obtained with the implementation of amplitude damping channels after each unitary operation, using qubit decay probabilities of 0.05 and 0.1 compared against previously gathered results with zero noise influence.
 These charts display the evolution of both the train and test set loss and accuracy values as training epochs are conducted, up to a maximum of 30 epochs of optimization.

-As can be seen throughout all curves of loss values, sharp plateaus occur very soon to optimization beginning, with considerably slower loss minimalization in general taking place after epoch 3.
-This is similar for accuracy charts as well, where any sharp improvements plateau at roughly epoch 3, before improving at a much slower rate.
-The results displayed in figure 9 appear to follow the behaviour that is expected to some extent.
+As can be seen throughout all curves of loss values, sharp plateaus occur very soon at the beginning of optimization, with considerably slower loss minimalization in general taking place after epoch 3.
+This is similar to accuracy charts as well, where any sharp improvements plateau at roughly epoch 3, before improving at a much slower rate.

+The results displayed in Fig. 9 appear to follow the behavior that is expected to some extent.
 For binary class experiments, a sharp decrease in loss is seen when noise is introduced, before a very slight loss once the noise magnitude is doubled.
-This does not translate across to accuracy values however, where the classification accuracy with λ =0.1 is higher than that with λ =0.05.
+This does not translate across to accuracy values however, where the classification accuracy with $\lambda = 0.1$ is higher than that with $\lambda = 0.05$ .
 This suggests that decay within the excitation status of the qubit affects the classification performance somewhat.
 However, once the impact of this is present, further reductions in performance are not in proportion to the magnitude of qubit decay.

-The experiments using 3 classes of data also support this, as there is a significant increase in loss and decrease in accuracy as noise is introduced.
-However, these values appear to be very similar for λ =0.05 and λ =0.1, at an approximate loss of 0.184 and approximate accuracy of 45%.
-Overall, the system is affected to an extent by the introduction of qubit decay via an amplitude damping channel.
-Whilst initially this drop in performance is quite significant, the impact of noise with a greater magnitude is reduced.
+The experiments using three classes of data also support this, as there is a significant increase in loss and decrease in accuracy as noise is introduced.
+However, these values appear to be very similar for $\lambda = 0.05$ and $\lambda = 0.1$ , at an approximate loss of 0.184 and approximate accuracy of 45%.
+Overall, the system is affected to an extent by the introduction of qubit EASOM-McCALDIN et al.: EFFICIENT QUANTUM IMAGE CLASSIFICATION USING SINGLE QUBIT ENCODING